spring-rs/spring-rs/spring-web/README.md

 impl IntoResponse for ApiErrors {
     fn into_response(self) -> Response {
-        // Both HttpStatusCode and ToProblemDetails are automatically implemented! self.to_problem_details().into_response()
+        // ToProblemDetails is automatically implemented!
+        self.to_problem_details().into_response()
     }
 }